 – The buying process – from interest to sale

-How simple is the customer buying process?
-Is it an impulse purchase, or is likely to be a researched purchase based on specific fact finding criteria?
+Is the customer buying process simple?
+Typically, is it an impulse purchase, or is it likely to be a researched purchase based on specific fact finding criteria?
 How important is personal interaction in the buying process?
-Are there too many variables to attach a standard price to the offering – does there need to be a “quote” stage or a “trial” stage to the buying process?
+Are there too many variables to attach a standard price to the offering.
+Perhaps there needs to be a “quote” stage or a “trial” stage to the buying process?
 What is the price point of the product and how is it positioned (i.e would someone buy it online)?
-There is a lot to consider.
+There is a lot to consider here.

 – The margin tree